worthant/Java-labs/lab5/src/README.md

 - [x] delete enum validators, because there is nothing to check
 - [x] create CLIManagerUtility for handy enum creation managing

+#
+- [ ] Create structure for catching any exception, that could be thrown
+  - [ ] implement BuildObjectException everywhere

 # ?
 1) system.exit(1)?
 (2)? other numbers?